Skip to contents

 #> BIC: 25.9537097154224

 Several additional arguments can be used to customize the model.
-For example, we can use different choice rules—the “logistic” choice rule is the default, but the “probit” and “power” choice rules are also available (see Wulff and Van den Bos, 2018, for explanations of these):
+For example, we can use different choice rules—the “logistic” choice rule is the default, but the “probit” and “power” choice rules are also available (see this tutorial for more details):

 # Probit choice rule: